orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 }
 </pre>

-## Directives Templates &#8211; Getting Ready For Production
+## Directives Templates - Getting Ready For Production

 I like to have a clear separation between html & js.
-Although writing html as a string or a multi-line is possible, It&#8217;s hard to maintain and use.
+Although writing html as a string or a multi-line is possible, It's hard to maintain and use.

 When developing directives, if needed, I usually write its html as a regular separated file template: